MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-deploy.md

 helm get values $NGINX_RELEASE_NAME --namespace $NGINX_NAMESPACE
 ```

-You are now ready to deploy the [Yelb][yelb] application.
+You're now ready to deploy the [Yelb][yelb] application.
 You can run the `03-deploy-yelb.sh` to deploy the Yelb application and a [Kubernetes Ingress][kubernetes-ingress] object to make the `yelb-ui`service accessible to the public internet.

 ```bash
 #!/bin/bash